CadeWebb/CadeWebb/README.md

 ### 👋 Hello!
 My name is Cade Webb, and I am a current computer engineering student at San Diego State University.
+- My programming knowledge includes mainyl C, Python, and Verilog.
+However I have some experience with assembly as well.
-- I am currently interested in embedded programming and web development.
+- Currently, I am most interested in embedded programming and web development.